Working conditions

 All staff members sign a medical insurance policy with the National Health Insurance Fund.
 NHIF covers the staff member and close family in case of in-patient medical help (hospitalization) but not in case of out-patient medical help.

 When needed, staff is able to seek medical help at the local health clinic.
 These out-patient activities (consultation fee, test and medication) are paid by the company.
-In case of extended medical treatment, staff is referred to private or national hospitals in Nairobi.
+In case of extended medical treatment, staff can be referred to private or national hospitals in Nairobi.
+Two doctors at Kenyatta National Hospital, Nairobi assists us with medical advices for staff.

 Social security